shubhamjadhav0715/budget-buddy/QUICKSTART.md

 ## 🎉 YOU'RE ALL SET!

-Budget Buddy is now running on your system.
+Budget Buddy is now running on your system with realistic sample data.
 Enjoy exploring the features and good luck with your project presentation!

 **Happy Coding! 💻**